pyLuna/portfolio/README.md

 Hi, I am ***John Joshua*** 😁😁!
 Welcome to my portfolio.

-I am currently working as a _Freelancer_ in *Withcenter* in Mandaluyong City.
+I am currently working as a _Software Developer - Freelancer_ in *Withcenter* from Mandaluyong City.

 ## Work Experience
 In my college days, I used to be a working student.